mukhtar-github/Complete-Node.js-Course/7-CRUD Operations Using Mongoose/CRUD Operations Using Mongoose.md

 ## 9- Comparison Query Operators

 So, in the last lecture, you learned how to use the *find* method to filter documents.
 Over the next few lectures, I'm going to show you how to build more complex queries.
 Now, if you have never worked with *MongoDB* before, you may find this syntax we use to build queries, a little bit unfamiliar or strange.
 And I totally understand that, because I've been there before.
 But in this lecture, I'm going to show you a technique to remember the syntax and then you will realize it's actually very easy.

+So, the topic for this lecture is *comparison operators*.
+So in *MongoDB* we a bunch of operators for comparing values.
+Since *Mongoose* is build on top of *MongoDB* driver, these operators, these standard operators that *MongoDB* understands, they're also available in *Mongoose*.